In my 5 Steps to ‘Non-Overwhelm’ post, I promised to address two additional ways to keep our companies – and lives – on track:

 Learning to say “No” changed e-v-e-r-y-t-h-i-n-g

-I talked with friends who (a) always seemed calm, cool, and collected, and (b) were always ‘on top of things.’
+I talked with friends who (a) always seemed calm, cool, and collected, and (b) were still ‘on top of things.’

 As a Type A to the bazillionith degree, I admired those people.